-Israeli scientist Amos Ori scientifically proved the possibility of time travel.
-Now the world of science is in possession of all of the necessary theoretical knowledge to claim that the creation of a time machine is theoretically possible.
+Israeli scientist Amos Ori made calculations to evaluate the possibility of time travel.
+Now, he claims that the world of science is in possession of all of the necessary theoretical knowledge to suggest that the creation of a time travel machine is theoretically possible.

-The main conclusion, which Ori makes is that “to create a suitable vehicle for time travel, enormous gravitational forces need to be introduced.”
+The main conclusion that Ori makes is that “to create a suitable vehicle for time travel, enormous gravitational forces are necessary.”

-The basis of research by the Israeli scholar is the theory proposed in 1949 by a scientist by the name of Kurt Gödel which implies that the theory of relativity suggests the existence of different states of time and space.
+The basis of the research by the Israeli scholar is the theory proposed in 1949 by a scientist by the name of Kurt Gödel, which implies that the theory of relativity suggests the existence of different states of time and space.

 According to the calculations by Amos Ori, in the case of transforming a curved space-time structure into a funnel-shaped or a ring, travel back in time becomes possible.
 In this case, with each new segment of this concentric structure, we would be able to go deeper and deeper into the time continuum.

-The boundary of a black hole is called the “event horizon.”
-Every object that reaches a black hole is absorbed into the inner part of the black hole, with no ability for us to observe what is going inside.
+The boundary of a black hole is called the “event horizon”.
+Every object that reaches a black hole is absorbed into its inner part with no ability for us to observe what is going on inside.

-Presumably, the laws of physics in the depths of a black hole cease to exist, and the spatial and temporal coordinates, roughly speaking, are reversed, and the travel through space becomes time travel.
+Theoretically, the laws of physics cease to work in the depths of a black hole, and the spatial and temporal coordinates, roughly speaking, are reversed, so the travel through space becomes time travel.

 However, despite the importance of Ori’s calculations, it is too early to dream about time travel.
-Scientist admits that his mathematical model is far from implementation for practical purposes due to technical constraints.
+The scientist admits that his mathematical model is far from the implementation for practical purposes due to technical constraints.

 At the same time, the scientist points out that the process of technological advancements is so rapid that no one can tell what possibilities the humanity will be having in just a few decades.

-The idea of time travel has been on people’s minds for a long time.
-Volumes of science fiction has been written about this subject.
-But it is still unknown whether it will be possible for time travel to exist in reality, or whether it is just a theoretical probability.
+The idea of a time travel machine has been on people’s minds for a long time.
+Volumes of science fiction have been written about this subject.
+But it is still unknown whether it will be possible for time travel to become a reality, or whether it is just a theoretical probability.

-Because so far no one has proven that time travel is impossible (there are even some theoretical justification of possibility for time travel appearing along the way), the odds that one day people may be able to go back in the past or see the future still remain.
+Because so far, no one has proven that time travel is impossible (there is even some theoretical justification of the possibility for time travel appearing along the way), the odds that one day, people may be able to go back in the past or see the future still remain.